codenet/col733-cloud/compute-vc.md

 creating checkpoints.
 A checkpoint, also called a snapshot, can be thought of as a *cut* in the timeline of events that separates past events (in the checkpoint) from future events (not in checkpoint).

+The following example shows an example event timeline where worker M is processing two tweets "ab" and "aa".
+It sends word counts to workers P and Q. We ignore workers N and O in rest of the discussion.
+Processing of tweet "ab" is in the checkpoint and of tweet "aa" is not in the checkpoint.
+Worker M checkpoints it cursor; workers P and Q checkpoint their respective word counts.

 <img src="assets/figs/dstream-checkpoints.png" alt="Checkpoints" width="300"/>